📋 Table of Contents

 Helsinki’s main Christmas market offers a mix of contemporary and traditional attractions.
 There are lots of activities you can try out at the market, like playing bingo or watching the dog show.
 If you visit on the weekend, you can listen to the choirs singing Christmas carols.
 You can also simply take the time to stroll between the illuminated market stalls, a glass of mulled wine in hand.
 There is also a wood-heated unisex sauna where you can relax in true Finnish fashion!

-Dates 2023: from December 1st to December 22
+Dates 2025: from November 28th to December 22nd

 The Brussels Christmas market | Belgium